Undergraduate Course

 Our expert staff

 Our staff blend clinical and professional experience and expertise in their field with the academic rigour that our Department of Psychosocial and Psychoanalytic Studies is known for.
-You’re taught by lecturers who have years of experience working directly with troubled individuals and groups in specialist settings.
-This means they are seasoned researchers in the field of childhood and psychoanalytic studies, but also draw upon years of clinical experience as teachers, psychotherapists, and therapeutic community practitioners.
+You will be taught by lecturers who bring an exciting range of disciplinary expertise to the field of Childhood Studies and produce agenda-setting research.
+The teaching team includes staff with years of practice-based experience including social work, child and adolescent psychotherapy, and work in therapeutic communities and children’s homes.

 Specialist facilities